aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 4/readme.md

 - If a dataset $S$ is perfectly homogeneous (i.e., all instances belong to the same class), then entropy is $0$ because $p_i = 1$
   ​for one class and $p_j=0$ for all other classes.
 - Higher entropy indicates higher disorder or uncertainty, meaning the classes are more mixed or evenly distributed among the instances.

+## Choosing a Split: Information Gain

+Information gain is a fundamental concept used in decision tree learning to quantify the effectiveness of a split in reducing uncertainty (or entropy) within a dataset.
+It helps in selecting the best attribute to split the data at each node of the decision tree, aiming to create more homogeneous (pure) child nodes.

+### Understanding Information Gain:

+Information gain measures the reduction in entropy (or increase in purity) achieved by splitting a dataset based on a particular attribute.
+The attribute that results in the highest information gain is chosen as the splitting criterion.

+### Steps to Calculate Information Gain:

+1. **Calculate Entropy before Splitting (Entropy(S)):**

+   Compute the entropy of the dataset $S$ before any split.
+Entropy measures the impurity or randomness in the dataset.

+2. **Split the Dataset based on an Attribute:**

+   Split the dataset $S$ into subsets based on the values of a selected attribute $A$.
+Let ${v_1, v_2,..,v_n}$ be the possible values of attribute $A$, and $Sv_j$ be the subset of $S$ where attribute $A$ takes the value $v_j$.

+3. **Calculate Entropy after Splitting $(Entropy Split(S, A))$.**

+4. **Calculate Information Gain:**

+   Finally, calculate the information gain $IG(S,A)$ for attribute $A$ as the difference between the entropy before splitting and the entropy after splitting:

+   $IG(S,A) = Entropy(S) - Entropy_{split}(S,A)$

+### Interpretation of Information Gain:

+- Higher information gain indicates that splitting the dataset based on the selected attribute $A$ results in more homogeneous (pure) child nodes compared to before the split.

+- The attribute $A$ with the highest information gain is chosen as the splitting criterion at a node in the decision tree because it maximally reduces the uncertainty (entropy) in the dataset.